stanleyn/VoPo/README.md

 We introduce VoPo which enables end-to-end bioinformatics analysis of single-cell data.
 Here we provide code for general usage and to reproduce the results in our paper `VoPo Leverages Cellular Heterogeneity for Predictive Modeling of Single-Cell Data`. **You can focus on tasks 1-4 for instructons on general usage: clustering, feature extraction, and visualization**.
 Tasks 1-4 outlined in this readme enable the following:

-1) **Task 1: Clustering and Feature Engineering**: Run VoPo clustering on some FCS files and extract features (either frequency or functional)
+1) **Task 1: Metaclustering and Feature Engineering**: Run VoPo clustering on some FCS files and extract features (either frequency or functional)

-2) **Task 2: Example of how to use engineered features for a classification task**: After extracting VoPo features, we show you how to apply feature selection and run the classification task
+2) **Task 2: Using Engineered Features for Classification**: After extracting VoPo features, we show you how to apply feature selection and run the classification task

-3) **Task 3: Differentiation Score Visualization Examples**: Generate comprehensive single-cell visualizations of frequency differences.
+3) **Task 3: Differentiation Score Visualization + Coloring by Phenotypic Marker Expression**: Generate comprehensive single-cell visualizations of frequency differences.
 We will show a generic example for general usage and examples for each of the 3 datasets in the paper (Figure 2A-C).

 4) **Task 4: Visualize differentiation score on single cells based on frequency or function-based features**: Examples on how to create single-cell visualizations with points colored by differentiation score (Fig 2 a-c) for frequency features and for function features.
-We also have an option for 'directional differences' (e.g. to visualization which phenotypic class a particular cell-type is higher in)
+We also have an option for 'directional differences' (e.g. to visualization which class a particular cell-type is higher in)

 -------------------------------------------------------------------------------------------------------------------------------